theo-armour/jaanga/readme.md

 Thanks to Mr.Doob, Altered Qualia, zz85, Jerome Etienne, Ilmari Heikkinen and everybody that helping make Three.js so enjoyable to use.

-And thanks to Khronos, Google, Henrik, Tony and everybody helping make webGL such a great libray/platform.
+And thanks to Khronos, Google, EebGL San Francisco, Henrik, Tony and everybody helping make webGL such a great libray/platform.

 ### real-time animated 3D big data visualization ###